January 30th 2019

 June 29th 2018 / 1 comment

 So-called ‘miracle’ ingredients come and go, but a handful provide benefits that ensure they stand the test of time.
 One such example is niacinamide (also known as vitamin B3).

 Highlighted in our ‘8 anti-ageing ingredients that actually work’ feature as a "brilliant all-rounder" in the skin-boosting stakes, it helps to reduce hyperpigmentation, ageing-associated inflammation and even helps to minimise irritation caused by other ingredients (more on that later though…)

-Boasting a level of efficiency and efficacy to address a range of skin concerns in one fell swoop, we asked cosmetic dermatologist and founder of Dr Sam's Skincare, Dr Sam Bunting to provide further insight on this hard-working skincare ingredient to help break down its abilities into easy to digest chunks.
+Addressing a range of skin concerns in one fell swoop, we asked cosmetic dermatologist and founder of Dr Sam's Skincare, Dr Sam Bunting to provide further insight on this hard-working ingredient to help break down its abilities into easy to digest chunks.
 From how it works on a cellular level to how to incorporate it into your skincare regime, here’s your go-to guide.

 Niacinamide is particularly beneficial due to its ability to strengthen our skin barrier.
 What does that mean exactly?
 Think of your skin barrier as the first line of defence against environmental aggressors, UV, pollution and irritants, but as with most things, it weakens with age.
 “Niacinamide boosts barrier function by increasing ceramide production,” explains Dr Bunting, to aid better water-retention and overall skin structure.

 The key skin concerns it tackles